 The objectives of this Data Protection Policy are to ensure that Kenilworth Primary School and its governors and employees are informed about, and comply with, their obligations under the General Data Protection Regulation (“the GDPR”) and other data protection legislation.

-The School is a [INSERT CATEGORY E.G. COMMUNITY, VC, FOUNand is the Data Controller for all the Personal Data processed by the School.
+The School is a maintained community School and is the Data Controller for all the Personal Data processed by the School.

 Everyone has rights with regard to how their personal information is handled.
 During the course of our activities we will Process personal information about a number of different groups of people and we recognise that we need to treat it in an appropriate and lawful manner.